 - If the first player does not have an animal they can play, they have to draw an animal out of the barn.
-If the piece they picked still cannot be played, it moves on to the next player.
+If the piece they picked still cannot be played, play moves on to the next player.

 - A player who has one sole remaining animal behind his/her haystack must shout “Uno Moo!” aloud.

 - If another player catches them with one animal before saying the phrase, they must add two more animals from the barn to their hands as a penalty.